dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 alloc(10);
 ```
 The allocator is going to look for the first node it can return that is at least 10 bytes.
 Using the example from above, this will be the first node.
 Everything looks fine, except that we've just returned 150 bytes for a 10 byte allocation (i.e. ~140 bytes of memory is wasted).
 There are a few ways to approach this problem:
-- The first solution that comes to mind if to scan the entire heap each time and use the smallest (but still big enough for the requested size) node.
+* The first solution that comes to mind is to scan the entire heap each time and use the smallest (but still big enough for the requested size) node.
 This is better, but the downside (speed) should be obvious.
-This will also still not work as well as the second solution because in the above the example it would still return 150 bytes.
+This will also still not work as well as the second solution because in the above example it would still return 150 bytes.
-- What we're going to do is 'cut' the space that we need from the node, splitting it into 2 new nodes.
+* What we're going to do is 'cut' the space that we need from the node, splitting it into 2 new nodes.
 The first node will be the request allocation size, and is used to fulfill that.
 The other will be kept as a free node, inserted into the linked list.

 The workflow will be the following: